 Mike agrees, "the firepit is the heart of the backyard.
 It pulls people together.
 There's not a lot of elements in a backyard that can do that."

-Whether you're working with a custom-made masterpiece, a simple fire bowl, or a rock-lined hole in the ground, your backyard fire pit landscape design is worthy of your time and attention.
-We talked to some of the best outdoor room designers in the country to deliver design tips for your backyard fire pit landscape and pulled together professional examples to deliver clear design lessons, inspiration, and plant recommendations to take to your local garden center.
+Whether you're working with a custom-made masterpiece, a simple fire bowl, or a rock-lined hole in the ground.
+Your backyard fire pit landscape design is worthy of your time and attention.
+We talked to some of the best outdoor room designers in the country.
+They delivered design tips for your backyard fire pit landscape and pulled together professional examples.
+For instance, clear design lessons, inspiration, and plant recommendations to take to your local garden center.
 Have a backyard fire pit that you love already?
 Share it with us @MonroviaPlants.

 10 Design Tips for Designing a Landscape around a Fire Pit

 - Let your specific site conditions and "sense of place" inform your fire pit landscape design.
 Choose plants that will reflect your style, and are appropriate for your climate, conditions, and size of space.